ananthu596/SOLIDITY.SOL/README.md

 # Solidity Program: MyToken

-This is a Solidity smart contract that implements a basic token called MyToken (META) with functionalities for minting and burning tokens.
+This is a Solidity smart contract that implements a basic token called MyToken (EGL) with functionalities for minting and burning tokens.

 ## Requirements